diegomrobledo679/open-interpreter-ts/README.md

 These variables (EMAIL_HOST, EMAIL_USER, EMAIL_PASS) must be set for the email tool to work.
 - `LIST_TOOLS` – Set to `true` to print all available tools on startup.
 - `LIST_LANGUAGES` – Set to `true` to print supported languages on startup.
+- `LIST_ENV` – Set to `true` to print all relevant environment variables on startup.
 - `ENV_FILE` – Path to a `.env` file loaded on startup or with `--env-file`.
 - `PRINT_VERSION` – Set to `true` to print the package version on startup.